pinoyyid/ngGAPI/README.md

 ---| ------------- | -------------
 call | gapi.client.drive.files.patch  | DriveService.files.patch <br>//(where "DriveService" is the injected service name)
 return | A callback function  | A `ResponseObject` containing a promise and the response data ({promise:ng.IPromise, data:NgGapi.IDriveFile})
 validation | None.
 Whatever you submit is sent to Google | Some.
-We detect some common errors (eg. a missing fileId for a GET and throw an exception)
+We detect some common errors (eg. a missing fileId for a GET and throw an exception). error handling | None.
+The app must deal with any errors | Most.
+501's are retried, 403 Rate Limit errors are automatically throttled back and retried.
+This frees your app from a lot of tedious error handling.

 Example: Here is the Get method being used to retrieve a file in both Google gapi and ngGAPI
 ```